 - New professionals entering the market will be better prepared and more knowledgeable about the profession

 All members in good standing are exempt from the new certification standards.
 However, new certification candidates will have to meet the newly instituted standards starting in January 2021.
 The USPTA’s mission is to elevate the standards of tennis-teaching professionals and coaches.
 Under the USTA Accreditation, USTA member organizations and tennis facilities will look to hire USPTA tennis-teaching professionals exclusively, thus having a significant impact on the job market.
 New applicants beginning in 2019 already are required to be Safe Play compliant.

 If I am already certified by the USPTA, will I have to get certified again?

 Existing USPTA-certified tennis-teaching professionals do not need to certify again but must meet the continuing education requirements in the future.
-Currently, the requirement is 12 hours (or six credits) over three years but the requirements will likely increase in 2020.
+Currently, the requirement is 15 hours over three years.

 However, starting in 2021, all members in good standing will be required to be Safe Play compliant and get a background screen every two years.
 This cost will be covered by the USTA.

-What are the requirements for the new certification pathway?
+What are the requirements for the certification pathway?

-Starting sometime in 2021, professionals seeking certification will go through a comprehensive education and training program of approximately 1,500 hours, with 1,200 hours of on-the-job training and 300 hours of courses and workshops.
-This will typically last between six months and one year.
+Starting in 2021, professionals seeking certification will go through a comprehensive education and training program of approximately 6-9 months of on-the-job training and 300 hours of courses and workshops.
 The program will include online education courses, face-to-face workshops, conferences, teaching experience and mentorship while working in their current position.

-What competencies will be achieved when a professional goes through the new certification program?
+What competencies will be achieved when a professional goes through the certification program?